 - We can’t know the full information because of a lot of pieces of data.

 DOM represents the Document Object model.
 When an object contains some information about XML documents, is called DOM Parser.
 This looks like a tree structure.
-DOM API is implemented by a DOM API, which is very easy and simple to use.
-It represents an XML Document into tree format which each element represents tree branches and creates an In Memory tree representation of XML file and then parses it more memory is required for this.
+DOM API is implemented by a DOM Parser, which is very easy and simple to use.
+It represents an XML Document into tree format in which each element represents tree branches and creates an In Memory tree representation of XML file and then parses it more memory is required for this.

 Features Of DOM Parser

 - The internal structure can be created by DOM Parser.

 - Because of these internal structures, the client can get information about the original XML docs.

 Advantages Of DOM Parser

 - DOM API is easy to use so that we can do both write and read operations.

 - When a document is required then it preferred a wide part that can be randomly accessed.

 Disadvantages Of DOM Parser